echuung94/Heart_Study/README.md

 We will be using Tableau to create our interactive dashboard.
 It will be hostedon Tableau public: [here](https://public.tableau.com/profile/abigail.mwaura#!/vizhome/HeartStudy/HeartStudy?publish=yes).

 <p align="center"><img src="https://github.com/echuung94/Heart_Study/blob/main/Resources/dashboard.PNG" height="350"></p>
+The age distribution charts details at which age is more susceptible to developing heart disease and heart attack.
+If one has lived sedentary lifestyle without maintaining a healthy workout routine, they are at a higher risk of developing heart disease/attack at a younger age.
+The two charts show that there significant spike at the age of 40 for both men and women.
+The average age an individual is more susceptible to developing heart disease is at 55. </br>
+The chart below (Heart disease vs Variables) point out the likelihood that an individual may develop heart disease depending on the factors listed.

 ### Communication Plan
 We plan on communicating using Slack and utilizing our class times on Tuesdays and Thursdays.
 We have also exchanged phone numbers in case of any emergencies.